-- be vigilant in maintaining their privacy and mindful of the need to avoid placing themselves in vulnerable situations - challenge any request for their accommodation to be used as an additional resource for the organisation - be mindful of the need to maintain professional boundaries - refrain from asking children and young people to undertake personal jobs or errands acceptable practice where, in line with the agreed policy, the adult has first discussed the giving of the gift and the reason for it, with the senior manager and/or parent or carer and the action is recorded.
+It is acknowledged that there are specific occasions when adults may wish to give a child or young person a personal gift.
+This is only acceptable practice where, in line with the agreed policy, the adult has first discussed the giving of the gift and the reason for it, with the senior manager and/or parent or carer and the action is recorded.
 Any gifts should be given openly and not be based on favouritism.
 Adults need to be aware however, that the giving of gifts can be misinterpreted by others as a gesture either to bribe or groom17 a young person.